-The water heater is located in the mechanical space.
+If installed, the water heater is located outboard of the aft mechanical space to starboard, and may be accessed through a panel below the starboard gunwale, outboard of the helm.
 The water heater uses an AC element that is thermostatically controlled at the heater.
 A high pressure relief valve protects the system from excessive pressure.

-To use the water heater, the WATER HEATER breaker on the AC distribution panel (installed in the head compartment electrical cabinet) must be ON.
+To use the water heater, turn ON the WATER HEATER breaker on the AC distribution panel (installed in the port companionway upper cabinet).
 Make sure all air is purged from the water heater and lines before activating the water heater breaker.
 Refer to the water heater manual for additional information.

-Water heater (typical)
+Water heater (optional)